BitcoinChatt/BitcoinChatt.github.io/content/new-to-bitcoin/table-of-contents/index.md

 ## [**Intro to Bitcoin**](/new-to-bitcoin/intro-to-bitcoin)

-The story of Bitcoin’s creation, a non-technical look at how it works, the problems that bitcoin solves, and so much more\!
+How Bitcoin started, a non-technical look at how it works, the problems that bitcoin solves, and so much more\!

 ## [**How to Use Bitcoin**](/new-to-bitcoin/how-to-use-bitcoin)

-Practical instructions for safely sending, receiving, and storing bitcoin as money for daily use.
+Practical tips for safely sending, receiving, and storing bitcoin as money for daily use\.

 ---

 ## [**Exchanges and Wallets**](/new-to-bitcoin/exchanges-and-wallets)

-A list of the best ways to acquire and store bitcoin,
-as recommended by Bitcoiners in the Chattanooga area.
+A list of the best ways to acquire and store bitcoin, as recommended by Bitcoiners in the Chattanooga area\.

 ## [**Other Resources**](/new-to-bitcoin/resources)